Zeeeepa/xyops/docs/api.md

 GET /api/app/get_latest_monitor_data/v1
 ```

-Fetch the latest timeline entries for a specific system on a server, along with the server’s current data snapshot.
+Fetch the latest timeline entries for a specific system on a server, along with the server's current data snapshot.
 Requires a valid user session or API Key.

 Parameters: